-PRO TIP: Reservations at area tasting rooms are strongly recommended during the busy summer and fall months.
+PRO TIP: Reservations at area tasting rooms are strongly recommended during the busy summer months.
 It's a good idea to plan your tour days as far in advance as possible so you can make sure to visit all your favourite or must-visit wineries and watering holes.

 Savour Local Fare

 Dishes at Salt & Brick.
 Image credit: Mirae Campbell (@miraecampbell)